puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

 ✔️ **Result:** You verified that the logs were backed up, so you know that your Linux task ran successfully.

-🎈 **Congratulations!** You extended the `nginx::backup_logs` task's functionality to include NGINX installations on the Windows platform.
+🎈 **Congratulations!** You extended the `nginx::backup_logs` task functionality to include NGINX installations on the Windows platform.
 If you want to, you can spend some time exploring this environment.

 ---
 **Find any bugs or have feedback?
 Click the **Bug Zapper** tab near the top of the page and let us know!**